onyx-platform/onyx/doc/user-guide/architecture-low-level-design.md

 Peers begin with the empty state value, and local state.
 Local state maintains a mapping of things like the inbox and outbox - things that are specific to *this* peer, and presumably can't be serialized as EDN.

-Each virtual peer starts a thread that listens for additions to the log.
+Each peer starts a thread that listens for additions to the log.
 When the log gets a new entry, the peer calls `onyx.extensions/apply-log-entry`.
 This is a function that takes a log entry and the replica, and returns a new replica with the log entry applied to it.
 This is a value-to-value transformation.

 <img src="img/diagram-1.png" height="75%" width="75%">